This post may contain affiliate links. See our affiliate disclaimer here.

 Speaking of boondocking, there are additional RV etiquette rules to follow when you are staying in the great outdoors instead of a campground.
 Follow the below best practices to be the best boondocking neighbor:

-2. Keep your Distance: Many RVers choose to boondock in order to have more privacy.
+- Keep your Distance: Many RVers choose to boondock to have more privacy.
 Do not park right on top of other campers if space further away is available.

-3. Limit Generator Time: If any other campers are nearby limit generator hours and never run your generator overnight.
+- Limit Generator Time: If any other campers are nearby limit generator hours and don’t run your generator overnight if you can manage without it.

-4. Respect the Land: To best protect our public lands, camp on areas where others have already camped instead of creating new campsites.
+- Respect the Land: To best protect our public lands, camp in areas where others have already camped instead of creating new campsites.
 Try to park close to the road and avoid driving over plants.
 Of course, nothing should be left behind at your campsite.
 Always pack out all of your trash.

 Now that you know all the rules of RV campground etiquette, it is time to plan a trip and hit the road.
 See our list of the 10 best road trips in the USA for trip planning inspiration!